Michael Manswell – Artistic Director

 Shaun Rasmussen – Deputy Director

 Shaun Rasmussen joined Something Positive in 1997 and has since served as a principal dancer, Associate Director and most recently, Deputy Director.
-In his role, Shaun has performed both Nationally and Internationally with the company, and spearheaded fundraising efforts, performance programming, and curated Something Positive’s acclaimed traveling exhibition The Iconography Series: Celebrating the Female Spirit – Cheryl Byron which showed at venues including the Brooklyn Public Library and Medgar Evers College.
+Over nearly three decades, he has performed with the company both nationally and internationally, led fundraising initiatives, developed performance programming, and curated Something Positive’s acclaimed traveling exhibition Iconography: Celebrating the Female Spirit – Cheryl Byron, which has shown at venues including the Brooklyn Public Library and Medgar Evers College (CUNY).

 Cynthia Salandy – Deputy Director